veecarling/veecarling.github.io/projects.md

 ## Mutating AT3G08680 Using CRISPR-Cas9 to Determine Functional Redundancy
 *Jan.
 2021 - Mar.
 2021*

-This project was completed as a final project for [**Dynamic Genome**](https://dynamicgenome.ucr.edu/), a research-based laboratory for a class alternative.
+This project was completed as a final project for [**Dynamic Genome**](https://dynamicgenome.ucr.edu/), a research-based laboratory for a class alternative at UC Riverside.

 ![Dynamic Genome Gene](assets/img/dg_gene.png)